Pernem: Economy

 There is no major source of income in the sub-district.
 The sub-district market is not large.
 Most of the people depend on other regions for employment.
 Pernem hosts around 300 to 400 small and medium enterprises.
 The Thursday weekly market is the second largest in North Goa.

 Government and politics

 Pernem is part of Pernem (Goa Assembly constituency) and North Goa (Lok Sabha constituency).

 Education

-The four high schools are Vikas High School, Viscount of Pernem High School, Shree Bhagwati and St. Joseph.
+There are four high schools in Pernem, namely Vikas High School, Viscount of Pernem High School, Shree Bhagwati and St. Joseph.
 Higher education is pursued at Govt Higher Secondary of Commerce, Arts, Science & Vocational studies, Govt College Sohirobanath Ambiye college of arts and commerce.
-One ITI.
-For higher education in Science, Engineering and Medicine students go to other cities.
+There are no institutions for higher education for Science, Engineering and Medicine in Pernem.

-Medical facility
+Medical facilities

-There is only one hospital in Pernem that is Community Health Centre Pernem.
+There is one hospital in Pernem, the Government Health Centre.